 7 Highly Rated High-Yield Dividend Stocks

 Today, I’m going to look at several high-dividend stocks yielding at least 5%—a level that’s more than four times what the S&P 500 offers currently, and that’s well above most traditional high-dividend ETFs.
-Actually, several of these stocks yield much more than 5% … resulting in an average dividend yield of nearly 9% across this list!
+Actually, several of these stocks yield much more than 5% … resulting in an average dividend yield of 9.7% across this list!

 Every stock on this list also has a favorable view from Wall Street’s analyst community.
 The consensus analyst rating, courtesy of S&P Global Market Intelligence, is the average of all known analyst ratings of the stock, boiled down to a numerical system where …